ossf/scorecard-action/README.md

 ![image](/images/install04.png)

 ### Workflow Setup - Organization Wide
-The scorecard workflow can be automatically added to every repository under an organization using the [multi-repo-action](https://github.com/ossf/scorecard-action/tree/main/multi-repo-action) tool.
+To add the Scorecard workflow to every repository under an organization, use the multi-repo-action tool [multi-repo-action](https://github.com/ossf/scorecard-action/tree/main/multi-repo-action) tool.
+Follow these steps:
-1) `git clone ` this repository & `cd multi-repo-action`
+1) `git clone ` scorecard-action & `cd multi-repo-action`
 2) Create an organization Personal Access Token with the same scopes defined [above](#authentication) and set it as an organization secret on GitHub
 3) Create another Personal Access Token with the following scopes:
     - `repo > public_repo`